Damko757/vut-tasker/README.md

 cd vut-tasker
 ```

-You can run all development severs from root folder with `bun run all` or choose specifically `bun run web|server`
+You can run all development severs from root folder with `bun run all` or choose specifically `bun run web|server` (assuming you have [Bun installed](https://bun.sh/docs/installation))

 <a id="dev-web"></a>